KylarLeD/Landing/README.md

 # Landing
 <br>
 <p>I have a bunch of stuff that I've made that I felt arent repo worthy.
-So I figured I'd just make one repo with a bunch of small things, catagorized by language.</p>
+So I figured I'd just make one repo with a bunch of small things, catagorized by language or context.</p>